jongminkmg/Protocol/CutRun.md

 <b> [Bind primary antibodies] </b><br>

-9. Wash/incubate once with antibody buffer (PBST, BSA, EDTA)
+9. Wash/incubate once with antibody buffer (wash buffer + EDTA + BSA)

 10. Divide into aliquots in 2mL tubes, one for each antibody to be used.